Sentences and paragraphs in plain language

 Examples: Using positive sentences

-Write: You're entitled to part of the deduction.
+Positive: You're entitled to part of the deduction.

-Don't write: You're not entitled to the entire deduction.
+Negative: You're not entitled to the entire deduction.

-Write: The procedure will be effective.
+Positive: The procedure will be effective.

-Don't write: The procedure will not be ineffective.
+Double negative: The procedure will not be ineffective.

-Write: You may claim a child born in 1972 or earlier as a dependent if they have a mental or physical disability.
+Positive: You may claim a child born in 1972 or earlier as a dependent if they have

-Don't write: You may not claim anything for a dependent child born in 1972 or earlier, unless the child has a mental or physical disability.
+Double negative: You may not claim anything for a dependent child born in 1972 or

 - Date modified: